Q.E.D.

-Q.E.D. or QED is an initialism of the Latin phrase quod erat demonstrandum, meaning "that which was to be demonstrated".
+Q.E.D. (also written as QED) is an initialism of the Latin phrase quod erat demonstrandum, meaning "that which was to be demonstrated".
 Literally, it states "what was to be shown".
 Traditionally, the abbreviation is placed at the end of mathematical proofs and philosophical arguments in print publications, to indicate that the proof or the argument is complete.

 Etymology and early use

 The phrase quod erat demonstrandum is a translation into Latin from the Greek ὅπερ ἔδει δεῖξαι (hoper edei deixai; abbreviated as ΟΕΔ).
 The meaning of the Latin phrase is "that [thing] which was to be demonstrated" (with demonstrandum in the gerundive).

 The Greek phrase was used by many early Greek mathematicians, including Euclid and Archimedes.

 The Latin phrase is attested in a 1501 Euclid translation of Giorgio Valla.
 Its abbreviation q.e.d. is used once in 1598 by Johannes Praetorius, more in 1643 by Anton Deusing, extensively in 1655 by Isaac Barrow in the form Q.E.D., and subsequently by many post-Renaissance mathematicians and philosophers.